Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling a bug,  **Google it first.**  Seriously.
-You're not the first person to have that brilliant, original, and totally unique problem.
-Save yourself the frustration (and maybe some hair).
-You might even find a hilarious Stack Overflow answer that makes you feel better about your own coding mishaps.
+- **Pro Tip:**  Before you spend hours wrestling a bug,  *Google it*.
+Seriously.
+You're not the first person to face that particular digital dragon.
+Someone's already slain it (and probably documented the whole heroic battle on Stack Overflow).
+Save your sanity (and your hair).

 ---

-### 📅 Last Updated: 2025-02-15 16:17
+### 📅 Last Updated: 2025-02-16 01:21

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!